 the likelihood and certainty of the impact.

-The assessment process requires that predictions be made regarding the impacts of future construction and operations of a highway on dynamic valued ecosystem components.
-Mitigations may be proposed based on these predictions.
-Even for projects with more certain construction schedules, these predictions are inherently difficult.
-However, the proposed construction method of building segments of the highway, and the high degree of uncertainty associated with timing of each segment, add to the uncertainty of the predictions and the applicability and effectiveness of mitigations.
-The Review Board requests that the developer describe how it will manage these problems associated with predicting impacts and proposing mitigations.

-The Review Board sent a letter to the developer on Oct 29, 2013 regarding this issue.
-The developer provided a response on November 13, 2013 The Review Board now requires details regarding possible follow-up programs.
-Please see section 11 of this Terms of Reference for details.
+An example summary matrix has been included as Appendix __.
+Please use the example table to help summarize the narrative description in the DAR.

 Developer’s opinion on significance of impacts

 The criteria described above will be used by the developer as a basis for its opinions on the significance of impacts on the biophysical and human environment.
 The Review Board will make the ultimate determinations of significance after considering all the evidence on the public record later in the environmental assessment.
 For more information on the above criteria, please refer to section 3.11 of the Review Board’s Environmental Impact Assessment Guidelines available on the Review Board’s public registry.